Dmitrijv/fend19-js1-five-in-a-row/README.md

 ## Win condition check

-When a cell is clicked it's added to the list of cells owned by the respective player.
+When a cell is clicked it's added to the list of cells owned by the active player.

 ```js
 // all cell element IDs follow "cell-x-y" format